 Medical Editor: John P. Cunha, DO, FACOEP

 Kazano is available in doses of 12.5 mg alogliptin and 500 mg metformin HCl; and 12.5 mg alogliptin and 1000 mg metformin HCl.
 Kazano should be taken twice a day with a meal.
 Lactic acidosis is a rare, but serious complication.
 The risk increases with conditions such as sepsis, dehydration, excess alcohol intake, hepatic impairment, renal impairment, and acute congestive heart failure.
-Kazano may interact with other drugs.
-Tell your doctor all medications you use.
-The effects of Kazano have not been studied in pregnant women or nursing mothers.
-It is unknown if Kazano is secreted in breast milk.
-Exercise caution if taking Kazano while breastfeeding.
+Kazano may interact with cimetidine, morphine, quinine, ranitidine, topiramate, trimethoprim, vancomycin, zonisamide, acetazolamide, methazolamide, triamterene, heart or blood pressure medications, isoniazid, diuretics (water pills), steroids, phenothiazines, thyroid medicines, birth control pills and other hormones, seizure medicines, diet pills, and medicines to treat asthma, colds or allergies.
+Tell your doctor all medications and supplements you use Tell your doctor if you are pregnant or plan to become pregnant during treatment with Kazano; it is not expected to be harmful to a fetus.
+It is unknown if Kazano passes into breast milk.
+Consult your doctor before breastfeeding.

 Our Kazano (alogliptin and metformin HCl) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when using this device.